Aman-Baruwal/SQL-Retail-Sales-Project-/README.md

 SELECT COUNT(DISTINCT(Customer_ID)) AS CUSTOMER_COUNT FROM retail_sales_dataset
 SELECT DISTINCT Product_Category FROM retail_sales_dataset

---- CHEKING FOR NULL VALUES
+--- CHECKING FOR NULL VALUES
 SELECT * FROM retail_sales_dataset
 WHERE Transaction_ID IS NULL OR
 Date IS NULL OR